-- The overnight fast restricts eating for 12 hours (or slightly longer to 14 hours).
-Finish dinner by 7:00 pm and fast until 7:00 am the next morning and you have completed the overnight intermittent fast.
+The overnight fast restricts eating for 12 hours (or slightly longer to 14 hours).
+Finish dinner by 7:00 p.m. and fast until 7:00 a.m. the following day, and you have completed the overnight intermittent fast.
 This is the easiest place to start for most people.
 (Sanoviv practices the overnight fast as part of the regular diet.)

-- The 5:2 intermittent fast occurs with normal eating for 5 days of the week and 2 days (non-consecutive) are fasting days, where only one meal is eaten (500 calories for women – 600 calories for men).
-You choose the time to eat the one meal and the time before it and after it are considered the fasting periods, where only water, infused water, or herbal tea is consumed.
-This is the basic plan but there are different variations of this that exist to ease people into this style of fasting.
+The 5:2 intermittent fast occurs with normal eating for 5 days of the week, and 2 days (non-consecutive) are fasting days, where only one meal is eaten (500 calories for women – 600 calories for men).
+You choose the time to eat the one meal, and the time before and after it is considered the fasting period, where only water, infused water, or herbal tea is consumed.
+This is the basic plan, but different variations exist to ease people into this style of fasting.

-- Alternate day fasting is similar to the 5:2 style except the fasting occurs every other day.
+The alternate-day fast is similar to the 5:2 style, except the fasting occurs every other day.
 Normal eating occurs in between.

-There are many other approaches that are being studied and practiced.
-In fact, intermittent fasting interventions can improve obesity, insulin resistance dyslipidemia, hypertension, and inflammation.2 Although scientists do not fully understand the specific mechanisms, the beneficial effects involve metabolic switching and cellular stress resistance (where your cells are better able to handle their daily stressors).3 Should you decide to try some intermittent fasting, keep in mind that this eating style is not for everyone, nor is it a short-term weight loss plan.
-Intermittent fasting is a lifestyle, one perhaps that is natural to the human body.
-References
+Many other approaches are being studied and practiced.
+Intermittent fasting interventions can improve obesity, insulin resistance, dyslipidemia, hypertension, and inflammation.2 Although scientists do not fully understand the specific mechanisms, the beneficial effects involve metabolic switching and cellular stress resistance (where your cells can better handle their daily stressors).3 Should you try intermittent fasting, remember that this eating style is not for everyone, nor is it a short-term weight loss plan.
+Intermittent fasting is a lifestyle that is natural to the human body.

 - de Cabo, R. and M. P. Mattson (2019).
 “Effects of Intermittent Fasting on Health, Aging, and Disease.”
 N Engl J Med 381(26): 2541-2551.